rfxcom/node-rfxcom/README.md

 Each prototype has a constructor, most of which must be called with the required subtype as a second parameter.
 The subtypes are exported from `index.js` and can be accessed as shown in the examples below.
-Each prototype has functions to send the appropriate commends.
+Each prototype has functions to send the appropriate commands.

 LightwaveRf
 -----------
-There's a specialised Lighting5 prototype, which uses an RfxCom object.
+LightwaveRf devices use the specialised Lighting5 prototype, which itself uses an RfxCom object.

 <pre>
 var rfxcom = require('rfxcom');